-Can I use my cell phone while driving?
+Can I use my cell phone while driving in Massachusetts?

 If you are under 18, any use of a mobile phone while driving (even just for talking) is prohibited.
 The only exception is if you need to report an emergency, but even then you are encouraged to pull over.
 Use of Mobile Phone/Electronic Device by Junior Operator comes with a $100 first-offense penalty AND a 60-day license suspense and attitudinal course requirement.

 No!
-Under no circumstances can you write, read, or send text messages while driving, no matter how old you are.
-Here’s another key point: this law applies even when you are stopped in traffic.
+Not even under the current law.
+Under no circumstances can you write, read, or send text messages while driving.
+Here’s another key point: this restriction applies even when you are stopped in traffic.
 So don’t try sneaking in a few texts at the red light or during your gridlock commute: it’s a civil offense.
-The first time you’re caught will cost you $100—$200 and $500 fines come after that.
+The first time you’re caught will cost you $100—$250 and $500 fines come after that.

 Can I check my phone for directions or other online information while driving?

 If you have a hands-free navigational device that is permanently or temporarily affixed to your car, you are not running afoul of cell phone driving laws.
 But you should not be checking directions from a phone that is loose on your lap or in the passenger seat.
 Similarly, even if you’re checking websites or emails to help you get where you’re going, you cannot access these screens while driving; that would be considered an offense.

 No!
 See above answer on texting while driving in MA.
 Another point of emphasis: you cannot read text messages that have already been sent to you while driving.